The Multivariate Herglotz-Nevanlinna Class: Superresolution: Herglotz-Nevanlinna class in the polydisk

 For an authoritative account of rational inner functions in the polydisk we refer to the recent survey article by Knese \cite{Knese}.
 Due to the central role in function theory, the structure of rational inner functions has also been explored on various other domains such as the general bounded symmetric domains \cite[Theorem~ 3.3]{Koranyi-Vagi} or certain quotient domains related to the polydisk \cite[Theorem~ 4.5]{Bhowmik-Kumar-JFA}.
 For a long time, the existence of inner functions on the unit ball in $\C^d$ has circulated as an open problem \cite{Aleksandrov}.

 According to Schur's algorithm, a Blaschke product of degree $n$ in $\D$ is determined by its first $n+1$ Schur parameters, which in their turn, solely depend on the first $n+1$ Taylor coefficients of the Blaschke product.
-Although in higher dimension the Schur algorithm is unavailable, Pfister \cite[Satz 3]{Pfister} established that any rational inner function $\frac{p^*}{p}$ on $\D^d$ is determined by its Taylor polynomial of multi-degree $\boldsymbol{m}=(m_1, \dots, m_d)$ where $\boldsymbol{m}$ is the multi-degree of the polynomial $p$.
+Although in higher dimension the Schur algorithm is unavailable, Pfister \cite[Satz 3]{Pfister} established that {\em any rational inner function $\frac{p^*}{p}$ on $\D^d$ is determined by its Taylor polynomial of multi-degree $\boldsymbol{m}=(m_1, \dots, m_d)$ where $\boldsymbol{m}$ is the multi-degree of the polynomial $p$}.

-In the Herglotz-Nevanlinna setting the {\em Cayley rational inner functions} are analogous to the rational inner functions in the Schur class. \begin{definition} A holomorphic function $\varphi$ with non-negative real part on $\D^d$ is said to be Cayley rational inner if $\varphi$ is rational with poles off $\D^d$ and $\Re \varphi$ is zero $\Theta_d-$ a.e. on $\mathbb{T}^d$. \end{definition} It is easy to check that a rational Cayley inner function $\varphi$ is just the Cayley transform $(z \mapsto (1+z)/(1-z))$ of the rational inner function, $f = (\varphi -1)/(\varphi +1)$.
-Therefore, $\varphi$ is also determined by its Taylor polynomial of multi-degree $\boldsymbol{m}=(m_1, \dots, m_d)$, the multi-degree of $\varphi$, as so is true for $f$.
-The Kor\'anyi-Puk\'anszky integral representation \eqref{Eq:KP-rep} for $\Re \varphi$ combined with the power series expansion of $\mathcal{P}_{\D^d}$ can be rewritten as
+In the Herglotz-Nevanlinna setting the {\em Cayley rational inner functions} are analogous to the rational inner functions in the Schur class. \begin{definition} A holomorphic function $\varphi$ with non-negative real part on $\D^d$ is said to be Cayley rational inner if $\varphi$ is rational with poles off $\D^d$ and $\Re \varphi$ is zero $\Theta_d-$ a.e. on $\mathbb{T}^d$. \end{definition} It is easy to check that a Cayley rational inner function $\varphi$ is just the Cayley transform $(z \mapsto (1+z)/(1-z))$ of the rational inner function, $f = (\varphi -1)/(\varphi +1)$.
+Therefore, {\em $\varphi$ is also determined by its Taylor polynomial of multi-degree $\boldsymbol{m}=(m_1, \dots, m_d)$, the multi-degree of $\varphi$, as so is true for $f$}.